Search

 – Wearing nicer clothes.

-– Put in some extra or more quality time in learning appropriate Torah subjects, being sure to obtain translations from an observant Jewish publishing company.
+– Put in extra or more quality time in learning appropriate Torah subjects, being sure to obtain translations from an observant Jewish publishing company.
 Suggestions for books to learn from: (1) the Hebrew Bible (Five Books of Moses, the Prophets, and the Holy Writings); (2) a book that teaches about proper observance of the Noahide Code; and works of Chassidic teachings from our list of recommended books.
 One may also read Torah-based perspectives and insights on subjects of nature and factual science, with the object of increasing his or her appreciation of the greatness and the miracles of G-d’s creation (but don’t waste your time on modern myths such as evolution).

 – Put in some extra or more quality time for your prayers.
 (Note: Psalm 92 is specifically for the Seventh Day, and Psalms from chapters 120-150 are specially designated as appropriate to say on that day as well.)